-Half-bridge 15MHz Half-Bridge development boards that use eGaN FETs and high frequency synchronous bootstrap topology has been launched by California-based power specialists, the Efficient Power Conversion Corporation (EPC).
+Half-bridge 15MHz Half-Bridge development boards that use eGaN FETs and high-frequency synchronous bootstrap topology have been launched by California-based power specialists, the Efficient Power Conversion Corporation (EPC).

-The company says the EPC9066, EPC9067, and EPC9068 boards provide an efficient way for power systems designers to evaluate the performance of gallium nitride (GaN) transistors.
-They are configurable to a buck converter or as a ZVS class-D amplifier, EPC is a specialist in enhancement-mode gallium nitride based power management technology and was the first company to introduce enhancement-mode gallium-nitride-on-silicon (eGaN) FETs as power MOSFET replacements in applications such as DC-DC converters, wireless power transfer, envelope tracking, RF transmission, power inverters, remote sensing technology (LiDAR), and class-D audio amplifiers.
+They are configurable to a buck converter or as a ZVS Class-D amplifier.
+EPC is a specialist in enhancement-mode gallium nitride-based power management technology and was the first company to introduce enhancement-mode gallium-nitride-on-silicon (eGaN) FETs as power MOSFET replacements in applications such as DC-DC converters, wireless power transfer, envelope tracking, RF transmission, power inverters, remote sensing technology (LiDAR), and class-D audio amplifiers.

 The boards can produce a maximum output of 2.7A in the buck and ZVS class-D amplifier configurations.
 All of the EPC boards feature a zero reverse recovery (QRR) synchronous bootstrap rectifier augmented gate driver to increase efficiency at high-frequency operation, up to 15 MHz.
 Loss reduction is realised across the entire current range.
 The EPC9066/67/68 features 40 V, 65 V, and 100 V-rated eGaN FETs.